Updated: Jul 18

 If you could not tell I love to travel and I love nature and wildlife.
 Therefore, it was a dream to go to what is probably known as the pinnacle of wildlife, Africa.
 After some research me and my partner settled on Na'an ku sê Wildlife Sanctuary, as we believed it to be ethical but also exciting.
 This was not just to go on a safari to see the “big 5” but to be a volunteer.
 We wanted to help, get hands on and actually contribute to helping some amazing wildlife.
 So in mid-September 2022 we flew off via South Africa to Namibia to volunteer at this incredible wildlife sanctuary.
 I thought I would tell you about my experience, so you know what to expect and to perhaps help you decide if it is a place you would like to visit.
 I would say this blog post is fairly long and if you are interested in a certain section to skip to it using the sub-headings to get the information you need.
-Here is my overview, review and experience at Na’an ku se.
+Here my Na’an ku se review.

 Na'an ku sê